gravitational/teleport/docs/3.1/user-manual.md

   -l, --login     Remote host login
   -L, --forward   Forward localhost connections to remote server
-      --local     Execute command on localhost after connecting to SSH node
+      --local     Execute command on localhost after connecting to SSH node -t, --tty       Allocate TTY
+      --cluster   Specify the cluster to connect
+  -o, --option    OpenSSH options in the format used in the configuration file

 Args:
   <[user@]host>  Remote hostname and the login to use